 Cannabidiol is one of more than 115 identified cannabinoids produced naturally by the cannabis plant.
 It is different from THC (the psychoactive compound in cannabis) because it has a different chemical structure.

-Most importantly, it’s very difficult to extract ONLY CBD from the cannabis plant, so most CBD oils or extracts actually contain a mixture of compounds, all derived from the cannabis plant.
+Most importantly, it’s very difficult to extract ONLY CBD, regardless of whether it is extracted from the hemp variety of the cannabis plant or the marijuana variety.
+Athletes should assume most CBD oils or extracts contain a mixture of cannabinoids, not just CBD.

 Is CBD prohibited in sport?

-No, the chemical compound cannabidiol is not prohibited.
+No, the purified chemical compound “cannabidiol” is not prohibited.
 But remember, it is very difficult, if not impossible, to obtain a pure CBD extract or oil from the cannabis plant.
-Anyone who buys a CBD oil, extract, or other CBD product should be aware that it may be a mixture of CBD and other cannabinoids.
-All other cannabinoids, including THC and the more than 115 other identified cannabinoids in the cannabis plant, as well as all synthetic cannabinoids, are prohibited in-competition.
+This is true regardless of whether CBD is extracted from the hemp variety or the marijuana variety of the cannabis plant.
+WADA has only exempted CBD from the Prohibited List; they have not exempted any other cannabinoid.
+Anyone who buys a CBD oil, extract, or other CBD product should be aware that, like any other supplement or alternative health product, it may be contaminated with prohibited substances, such as other cannabinoids.

 Is CBD legal?